Ultimate List of Digital Marketing Tools [Updated 2019]

 Want to create a professionally designed ebook as a lead magnet?
 Designrr.io automatically takes a blog post and creates amazing looking ebooks that you can use to capture visitor attention and get leads.

-SEO and Keyword Research Tools
+Keyword Research and Search Marketing Tools

 Not only does SEMrush have amazing keyword research tools that they’re always improving and adding to, but the software also helps you analyze content (even alerting you if your content has a good chance of becoming a Google featured snippet!), give you content ideas, check your backlinks and so much more.
 Connect your Google Analytics and you can see all of your data in one spot.